SABiagini/PostImputationStats/README.md

 # Post Imputation Stats

-Grazie per aver fornito il testo in italiano.
-Di seguito trovi la **traduzione in inglese**, formulata in uno stile adatto per la documentazione tecnica di una repository GitHub (chiaro, conciso e coerente):

 ---

-## 🧬 Imputation Concordance Analysis (Steps 1–4)
+## 🧬 Imputation Concordance Analysis

 To evaluate imputation performance, you will need: